-Welcome to the written world of RDN, aka "the stand-up philosopher".
+Welcome to the written world of RDN.
 I am a complicated conservative, and a bit hippy and arty round the edges.
 I am currently working on poems, a memoir and a one-man show.
 Over all that is an increasing interest in the idea of spirituality.
 More »

-Posted by RDN under Mind and body on 19 April 2014.
+Posted by RDN under Mind & body on 26 April 2016.
 No comments.

-Posted by RDN under Mind and body on 7 March 2014.
-No comments.
+Posted by RDN under Mind & body on 26 April 2016.
+One comment.

-Posted by RDN under On art on 6 March 2014.
+Posted by RDN under Mind & body on 21 April 2016.
 No comments.